ManticoreProject/manticore/README.md

 Figure 7 corresponds with the plot `normal/crossCont_cont_times.pdf` and supports the discussion on lines 917--927.
-The artifact contains an optimization we made to the implementation of contig stacks since the paper submission, which causes its performance on `cml-pingpong` to improve (and thus the speed-ups relative to it are reduced):
+The artifact contains an optimization we made to the implementation of contig stacks since the paper submission, which yields better contig performance on `cml-pingpong`, thus the speed-ups relative to it are reduced as follows:

   | strategy | old speed-up | new speed-up |
   |----------|--------------|--------------|